 Asked, in an interview, what his inspiration was when he started LikeAlyzer, Andersson says that it all began with him exploring the Facebook API (Facebook’s API offers software developers a way to interact with Facebook from within apps and web pages).
-He says that he found the “data really interesting.”
-Using his previous knowledge, he says he then decided to create a script that could gather information on a Facebook page.
+He says that he found the data “really interesting.”
+Using his coding knowledge, he says he then decided to create a script that could gather information on a Facebook page.

 It’s not clear how LikeAlyzer made its money, or even if Andersson had any aim of making money from the digital analytics service in the beginning.

 So, what did LikeAlyzer try to do specifically?
-It analyzed a Facebook page to determine what the owner of the page was doing well, and if there was anything they needed to improve.
-It also identified the specific posts that were doing well and the time of day when a page attracted the most interaction.
+You could use it to analyze a Facebook page to determine what on the page was going well and if there was anything they needed to improve.
+It could identify specific posts that were doing well and the time of day a page attracted the most interaction.

 Apart from being a free service, one of the reasons LikeAlyzer became famous was that users did not need to sign in or register.
 All a user needed to do was to take the LikeAlyzer URL and type it into the page they wanted to analyze.